It Happened in Athens: Cast

-Production background
+Production

 Development

 The project was originally announced by MGM in 1951 from a story by Laslo Vadney which had been turned into a script by Everett Freeman.
 Sidney Sheldon was to produce with Ricardo Montalbán, John Hodiak or Fernando Lamas to star.
 It was intended to film in Greece.
 However MGM did not proceed.

 In 1960, it was announced 20th Century-Fox had purchased the script from MGM and were going to make it, with Robert Wagner mentioned as a possible star.
 The title was now And Seven From America, with the plot revolving around seven Americans who helped Spyridon Louis win the marathon.
 Spyros Skouras of Fox announced the film would be one of three made in Greece by the studio, the others being The King Must Die and Thermopylae (which became The 300 Spartans).

-The movie was done under the API banner via producer Robert L. Lippert; API produced low budget films for Fox, although the budget of It Happened In Athens was high by API standards.
+The film was done under the API banner via producer Robert L. Lippert; API produced low budget films for Fox, although the budget of It Happened In Athens was high by API standards.
 At one stage Dean Stockwell was announced in the cast.
 Juliet Prowse was considered for the female lead but Fox decided to go with Jayne Mansfield instead.

 At one stage it was called Winged Victory in Athens.

-Shooting
+Filming

-Filmed in the fall of 1960, in Greece, the film was Jayne Mansfield's last film with Fox before her career setback to low-budget British and European melodramas and comedies.
+Shot in the fall of 1960 in Greece, the film was Jayne Mansfield's last film with Fox before her career setback to low-budget British and European melodramas and comedies.
 Although Mansfield appears in only a supporting role, she received top billing.

 Newcomer Trax Colton starred in the film.
 He had been discovered in a drug store and only made one film beforehand – a brief appearance in Marriage-Go-Round.

 As a publicity promotion for Colton, Fox cast the unknown actor in the lead and billed him directly below sex goddess Mansfield.
 During the filming of the feature, Mansfield and Colton had a brief love affair, unknown at the time.

 Both Nico Minardos and Bob Mathias were added as supporting characters at the last minute when the appearances of both Lt.
 Alexi and Coach Graham were lengthened to become more than bit players.
 Less experienced actors had initially been cast, but when Fox demanded the roles be lengthened, the more experienced Minardos and Mathias were brought in as replacements.
 Unknowns were cast in smaller and less meaningful parts that rounded out the cast.

 Though thought of as one of Mansfield's latter low-budget films, It Happened in Athens was actually made on a large budget and was produced in CinemaScope and DeLuxe color.
 Like several other Fox films during the early 1960s, the feature was made to bring quick profit to the studio, which was going broke due to the rising costs and expanding production schedule of the expensive historical epic Cleopatra.

 The end of the final race in the stadium was shot on 23 October 1960 with over 50,000 extras.